studentIvan/studentivan.ru/blog/_posts/2017-01-13-build-es6-frontend-today-with-webpack-2.markdown

 Pluses of transpilers:

-- leverage ES6, ES7, ESNEXT with support for IE, Opera 9, Firefox ESR and Android.
+- leverage ES6, ES7, ESNEXT with support for IE, Safari 9, Firefox ESR and Android.
 - the ability to use the style without ; (reduced syntactic sugar).
 - the ability to implement additional logic in compile time.